 Disclaimer: This post may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

-An extra large litter box for big cats gives them room to turn around, dig, and cover waste comfortably.
-The result is usually less mess, less litter tracking, and fewer accidents outside the box.
+An extra large litter box for big cats gives them room to turn, dig, and use the box without making a mess.

-In this guide, we’ll look at some of the best extra large litter boxes for big cats, what features actually matter, and which designs work best for large breeds and multi-cat homes.
+This guide covers the best extra large litter boxes for big cats, what features matter, and which designs work best for large breeds and multi-cat homes.

 Choosing the Right Extra Large Litter Box for Big Cats